captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-They are afraid to say things that would annoy you.
+They are afraid to say things that might annoy you.
 But in the darkness I have heard them say that the city grieves for Antigone, grieves for her unjust punishment.

 ---

 Unjust – to die in shame for what was an act of glory and of justice.
-She would not leave her dead brother to lie unburied in the dust, for birds and hungry dogs to make an end of him.
+She would not let her dead brotherlie unburied in the street, for birds and hungry dogs to make an end of him.

 ---